 - What does the facility clearance cost the contractor?

 - What type of security controls must be in place if a facility is cleared?

-- How long does the facility security clearance remain in effect?
+- How long does the facility clearance remain in effect?

-- Can the government conduct inspections of a cleared facility?
+- Can the government conduct assessments of a cleared facility?